-E3 -Non-approval of Leave
+E3 - Non-approval of Leave

-E3.1 Where a request is not approved the Chief Executive must, if so requested in writing by the employee, provide the reasons for that decision to the employee in writing.
-Where a request is not approved the Chief Executive must consult with the employee to determine mutually convenient alternative arrangements.
+E3.1 Where a request is not approved the head of service must, if so requested in writing by the employee, provide the reasons for that decision to the employee in writing.
+Where a request is not approved the head of service must consult with the employee to determine mutually convenient alternative arrangements.

-E4-Personal Leave
+E4 - Personal Leave